+After studies with the Quatuor Ysaÿe in Paris and with Gábor Takács, Eberhard Feltz and György Kurtág, the quartet had an unprecedented victory at the ARD Music Competition 2004.
+This marked the beginning of their rise, which has culminated in numerous prizes and awards.
 The Quatuor Ebène’s concerts are marked by a special elan.
-With their charismatic playing, their fresh approach to tradition and their open engagement with new forms, the musicians have been successful in reaching a wide audience of young listeners; they communicate their knowledge in regular master classes at the Conservatoire Paris.
+With their charismatic playing, their fresh approach to tradition and their open engagement with new forms, the musicians have been successful in reaching a wide audience of young listeners; they communicate their knowledge in regular master classes at the Conservatoire Supérieur Paris.

+The quartet was one of the award winners of the Borletti-Buitoni Trust in 2007 and received support from the BBT between 2007 and 2017.
 In 2005, the ensemble won the Belmont Prize of the Forberg-Schneider Foundation.
 Since then, the Foundation has worked closely with the musicians, who are performing on instruments chosen with and loaned by Gabriele Forberg-Schneider since 2009.

-Pierre Colombet: Violin by Francesco Rugeri, Cremona (ca.1680)
+Pierre Colombet Violin by Francesco Rugeri, Cremona (ca.1680)

-Gabriel le Magadure: Violin with a Guarneri label (mid 18th century)
+Gabriel Le Magadure Violin with a Guarneri label (mid 18th century)

-Raphaël Merlin: Violoncello by Andrea Guarneri, Cremona (1666/1680)
+Raphaël Merlin Violoncello by Andrea Guarneri, Cremona (1666/1680)

 The Quatuor Ebène’s CDs, featuring recordings of music by Haydn, Bartók, Debussy, Fauré, Mozart and the Mendelssohn siblings have won numerous awards, including the Gramophone Award, the ECHO Klassik, the BBC Music Magazine Award and the Midern Classic Award.
 Their 2010 album “Fiction” with jazz arrangements, has only solidified their unique position in the chamber music scene, as well as their 2014 crossover CD “Brazil,” a collaboration with Stacey Kent, and their recent recording with Michel Portal, “Eternal Stories” (Mai 2017).
 In fall 2014, Erato released “A 90th Birthday Celebration”, a live recording (on CD and DVD) of Menahem Presslers birthday celebration concert with the Quatour Ebène in Paris.
 In 2015/2016 the musicians focussed on the genre of the “Lied”.
 They collaborated with Philippe Jaroussky for the CD ” Green (Mélodies françaises)” which won the BBC Music Magazine Award 2016 and published a Schubert CD.
-On the one hand, it includes Lieder, recorded with Mathias Goerne (aranged for string quartett, baritone and bass by Raphël Merlin) and on the other hand, the string quintett, recorded with Gautier Capuçon.
+On the one hand, it includes Lieder, recorded with Mathias Goerne (arranged for string quartett, baritone and bass by Raphël Merlin) and on the other hand, the string quintett, recorded with Gautier Capuçon.